Things for Adults to Do on a Disney Cruise

-#8 Get a Photo with Mickey
+#8 Get a Photo with Mickey (or other Disney characters)

 What better way to document your Disney Cruise than a picture with Mickey Mouse himself?
-Mickey will make several appearance during your cruise, each time in a different outfit.
+Mickey will make several appearances during your cruise, each time in a different outfit.
 Whether you get a picture with him once or five times, take advantage of the short photo lines onboard.

 #9 Enjoy An Adult-Only Port Adventure

-Check the Disney Cruise Line website or ask someone at the Port Adventures desk when you get onboard which excursions are only available to adults.
+Check the Disney Cruise Line website or ask someone at the Port Adventures desk when you get onboard, which excursions are only available to adults.